igorabreu/multiverso-2018/README.md

 ## Multiveso

 Multiverso festival website.
-Made with React and Gatsby.
+Built with React and Gatsby.

 ##### Setup